ebranlard/wiz/README.md

 ```
 If the unittests do not run, check the installation process and post an issue.

-If you which to use FLORIS, continue with the following commands:
+If you wish to use FLORIS, continue with the following commands:
 ```bash
 git submodule update --init
 cd floris